 We’ve already seen two instances where challenges to environmental assessments have being denied through the precedent.
 Ecojustice are fighting to make sure fundamental concerns about Canada’s environmental assessment process are addressed in a legal setting.
 As I said when we announced this case: “The Court held that reviewing the legality of environmental assessment reports is outside its jurisdiction.
 However, we know all too well that environmental assessment panels make mistakes.”

 The courts — not cabinet — have a crucial role in determining whether an environmental assessment report meets its legal requirements.
 This precedent takes away a critical method for reviewing project assessments.
 It means decisions that could destroy ecosystems and communities might not be made by impartial actors – putting Canadians and their environment at risk.

-In applications for leave to appeal, the Supreme Court decides if a case is of national importance.
+In applications for leave to appeal, the Supreme Court of Canada decides if a case is of national importance.
 While the SCC grants leave to appeal in fewer than 10 per cent of cases, we believe that this case raises an issue of national importance with respect to the environmental assessment of future pipeline projects.